OFFICE MANAGEMENT APPRENTICE, CANTERBURY, KENT

 - New higher and degree-level apprenticeships are being introduced

-‘Made in Kent’ is a new campaign that you will also see online and out and about.
+‘Made in Kent’ is a campaign that aims to increase apprenticeship opportunities for young people .
 Kent County Council is keen for people in Kent to learn about all the new advantages being introduced for apprentices.
 If you want more information you can contact our advice line on 03000 415 005 or email us at email@example.com.

 Who can do an apprenticeship?

-Apprenticeships are for anyone who is over 16.
-Apprenticeships are for people who want to learn and progress in a working environment.
+Apprenticeships are available to anyone who is over 16 and designed for those who want to learn and progress in a working environment.

 Funding rules have changed so apprenticeships are open to all!